BEVOLIN prefix registered with GCCFSA in 1984

 17 times winner Devon Rex entire EOY award

-Bevolin Sakura Supreme in show, Hiroshima, Japan in an 1200 entry International Cat Show
+Bevolin Sakura Supreme in show, Hiroshima, Japan in a 6 ring, 1200 cat exhibits International Cat Show

 Testimonials from previous purchasers and owners are on the bottom of the for sale pages.